 Jutting into Lake Michigan, Promontory Point is a 12-acre oasis where visitors can spend some time in peace and quiet.
 Located within Hyde Park, a path winds around the 1930s photogenic field house, which was built of Wisconsin Lannon stone.
 The neighborhood is also home to the University of Chicago and the Obama family.
 The park is free to visitors and once inside, you can spend time exploring the 70-year old grounds.
 Take in views of sailboats, the city skyline, waves crashing against the seawall and fitness fanatics cycling or running on the lakefront path.
 The easiest way to get there is to take the 55th Street underpass 6 miles south of the Loop and head east of Lake Shore Drive.
 Parking is free.

 You can’t come to Chicago and not eat a real Chicago hot dog!
-(Unless you’re a vegetarian/vegan, and if that’s the case, you might want to skip to our next suggestion.)
-There was once a time when Chicagoans would line up to eat at Hot Doug’s.
-It shut down years ago, but the owner, Doug Sohn, left a worthy heir to his encased meat throne.
-Located in Uptown, Hot “G” Dog is run by a group of cooks who formerly prepared the orders at Hot Doug’s.
-Serving a menu similar to the one offered at the old Avondale stand, you’ll find great Chicago dogs.
-Look forward to sausages made with alligator or goat meat and duck fat fries on the weekends—arrive with an appetite.
+(Unless you’re a vegetarian/vegan, and if that’s the case, you might want to skip to this suggestion.)
+Ask anyone a few years ago where to get the best hot dog in town, and they would invariably tell you Hot Doug’s.
+Unfortunately, the owner Doug Sohn decided to shut it down a few years ago, but the tradition lives on at Hot “G” Dog in Uptown, which is run by a group of former cooks from Hot Doug’s.
+The menu is similar to the one offered at the old Avondale stand — look forward to alligator or goat meat sausages and duck fat fries on the weekends.

 Sometimes what we need during our downtime is to do some fitness.
 Working out can help relieve stress and clear your mind, especially when you are working out alongside a gorgeous lake.
 The Lakefront Trail runs from the North Side of Chicago to 71st Street on the South Side.
 The Lakefront Trail provides an 18-mile path along the coast of Lake Michigan that connects neighborhoods throughout the city.
 Once you’re on the path, you’ll typically find bicyclists zooming by, joggers pounding the pavement and pedestrians out for a leisurely stroll.
 No matter which way you decide to enjoy the Lakefront Trail, make sure to make time to enjoy the epic Chicago skyline.